drwelby/hasbeen/README.md

 Also
 ----------

-Since the division is binary, it looks like you can do the sorting quickly with a little (bit twiddling)(https://gist.github.com/drwelby/5977601).
+Since the division is binary, it looks like you can do the sorting quickly with a little [bit twiddling](https://gist.github.com/drwelby/5977601).